rpgjs/rpgjs-documentation/docs/api/Player.md

 - **Arguments**:
     - {string} `graphic`. spritesheet identifier (Optional: `false`)
     - {string} `animationName`.
 Name of the animation in the spritesheet (Optional: `false`)
+    - {boolean} `replaceGraphic`.
+Replace the event graphic with the animation.
+After the end of the animation, the original graphic is reapplied (Optional: `true`)
 - **Return**: void
 - **Usage**: